LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 ## Install

 Use R2ModMan or similar installer to install this plugin.

 Set the desired setting using the R2ModMan config for the plugin or keep the default settings.

+Notice: Default is Low Graphics Capability mode.
+Switch to High to get high-res/animated assets when available.

 ## Usage